phonegap/phonegap-plugin-push/docs/PAYLOAD.md

 ## Background Notifications

+**NOTE:** There is a bug in iOS 11 that does not process background notifications as well as it did in iOS 10.
+They have already announced a fix in iOS 11.1 and hopefully there will be a point release to fix this in iOS 11 as well.
+From the release notes for iOS 11.1 beta:

+> Notifications Resolved Issues • Silent push notifications are processed more frequently.
+(33278611)

 On iOS if you want your `on('notification')` event handler to be called when your app is in the background you will need to do a few things.

 First the JSON you send from APNS will need to include `"content-available": 1` to the `aps` object.
 The `"content-available": 1` property in your push message is a signal to iOS to wake up your app and give it up to 30 seconds of background processing.
 If do not want this type of behaviour just omit `"content-available": 1` from your push data.
 As well you *should* set a `notId` property in the root of payload object.
 This is the parameter you pass to the `finish` method in order to tell the operating system that the processing of the push event is done.